-Although he loved the gun, he had very large hands and he found the comb made his grip uncomfortable.
-As such the requirement was to take the comb back three-eighths of an inch.
+The owner of a Beretta Ultralight shotgun wanted to alter the stock.
+Whilst he loved the gun and was delighted with his purchase, he had very large hands and consequently found the comb made his grip uncomfortable.
+After taking advice and having an expert look at his gun fit, the recommended requirement was to take the comb back three-eighths of an inch.

 1: After marking out the lines of the new contours with a scribe – more of a visual aid really, just to make sure I didn’t take off too much material – the first job was to take off the majority of the wood with a rasp.

 2: The next stages are similar and are simply all part of the process of removing wood to produce the desired shape.
 Here we’re keeping the desired radius by using a half-round file.
 To make the finishing easier, the coarseness of the files is reduced as we get nearer the final shape.

 3: Various grades of sandpaper are used – getting finer as the work progresses – to achieve a smooth finish.
 A sanding block is used where it’s important to get a straight edge.